ska-telescope/observation-execution-tool/docs/src/architecture_backend_candc.rst

        |br|
        In addition to controlling script execution, the CLI can be used to inspect the status of scripts that have run or are running.
+   * - ScriptExecutionServiceWorker
+     - ScriptExecutionServiceWorker responds to requests received by the FlaskWorker, relaying the request to the ScriptExecutionService and publishing the response as an event that can be received by the FlaskWorker and returned to the user in the appropriate format.
    * - ScriptExecutionService
      - ScriptExecutionService present the high-level API for script execution.
-The ScriptExecutionService orchestrates control to satisfy an API request.
+The ScriptExecutionService orchestrates control of internal OET objects to satisfy an API request.
 ScriptExecutionService is also responsible for recording script execution history.
-ScriptExecutionService can return a presentation model of a script, its current statem and its execution history.
+ScriptExecutionService can return a presentation model of a script, its current state, and its execution history.
 See ProcedureSummary in the backend module view.
    * - ScriptWorker
      - ScriptWorker represents the child Python process running the requested user script.
 For SKA operations, most scripts executed by the OET, and hence scripts that will run in a Script Process, will be 'observing scripts'